Skip to content

 360° Sim

 We’ve been doing something a little bit different which is 360° Virtual sim.
-360° video is filmed using a fancy camera that can record all the way around it with two fisheye lenses.
+360° video is filmed using a fancy camera that can record around it with two fisheye lenses.
 The camera then stitches together the images into a sphere which you can then look around by swiping the screen on a tablet or moving your head around a VR headset.
 360° video has been used as a debriefing tool in itself with some success.
 Medical students found it gave them a deeper appreciation of their communication skills during the simulation.

 A 360 degree camera shot ready for use in a virtual sim